emfcamp/software_stories/volunteer_system_user_stories.md

         + SMS
         + Notification page on site
         + Push notification (from web app or native app)
     > I don't think there are any automatic notifications?
 Manually sent emails discussed below in manager section.

-Do we want automatic notifications?
-Would need to properly flesh out opting in for them in sign up flow.
+    > Do we want automatic notifications?
+Would need to properly flesh out opting in for them in sign up flow, opting out later etc.
 * Be able to change my notification settings
 * Be able to communicate with managers and/or an admin
 * Provide extra information